darkenzee/PermuteMMOFilter/README.md

 Double click on a row to show original text with chain parents (plus optionally show additional chain children).

 ![Path View](src/main/resources/screenshots/OriginalPathText.png "Path View")

+## Table sorting
+The table can be sorted on a particular column by clicking on the headers as follows.

+ * Mouse-click: Clears the sorting status of all other columns and advances the sorting status of that column through three values: {NOT_SORTED, ASCENDING, DESCENDING} (then back to NOT_SORTED again).

+ * SHIFT-mouse-click: Clears the sorting status of all other columns and cycles the sorting status of the column through the same three values, in the opposite order: {NOT_SORTED, DESCENDING, ASCENDING}.

+ * CONTROL-mouse-click and CONTROL-SHIFT-mouse-click: as above except that the changes to the column do not cancel the statuses of columns that are already sorting - giving a way to initiate a compound sort.